SphereCraft/Second_Brain/000_Second_Brain/AWS_CloudFormation.md

 Collaboration and  [Version Control(./Version_Control.md)]
 	this allows teams to work together and easier to track changes Efficient Management
-	CloudFormations can make templates to help with consistant reproduction of code.
+	CloudFormations can make templates to help with consistent reproduction of code.
 CloudFormation template is a simple text file in either
 	[JSON]
 	or [YAML]